On-prem setup & installation issues

 Check the OPA logs when the agent doesn't start or connect.
 Repeated "agent connected" and "disconnected" entries often indicate unstable network connectivity.
 You can monitor agents version 2.14.0 and newer to gather additional information regarding agent performance.

-SSL errors like PKIX path building failed or full exceptions such as com.workato.agent.net.AgentNonRecoverableException: Error connecting to the gateway sg3.workato.com:443 javax.net.ssl.SSLHandshakeException: PKIX path building failed usually indicate that a proxy or firewall blocks the agent's connection to Workato's gateway.
+SSL errors like PKIX path building failed or full exceptions such as com.workato.agent.net.AgentNonRecoverableException: Error connecting to the gateway sg3.workato.com:443 javax.net.ssl.SSLHandshakeException: PKIX path building failed indicate that the agent can't validate the SSL certificate chain for the target service.
+This can happen if intermediate or root certificates are missing, if SSL inspection tools replace or modify certificates, or if a proxy or firewall intercepts the connection between the OPA host and the service.

 These patterns can help confirm whether the issue comes from configuration, permissions, or network restrictions.